wenealves10/fisica-trabalho/README.md

 # Physics Work 3
-## attending high school at the Federal Institute of Maranhão (IFMA CAMPUS CODÓ).
+## Attending high school at the Federal Institute of Maranhão (IFMA CAMPUS CODÓ).
 ## Electric power theme.
 ### Coulomb's Law.
-## technologies involved in the Front-End: BootStrap, HTML, CSS and EJS.
+## Technologies involved in the Front-End: BootStrap, HTML, CSS and EJS.
-## technologies involved in the Back-End: NodeJS, Express, BodyParser.
+## Technologies involved in the Back-End: NodeJS, Express, BodyParser.